wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 This is the most crucial component of your REST API server.
 Without this middleware, any user can perform CRUD operations against the database.

-In the event that no valid JWT is provided in the HTTP authorization header, the API call is aborted and an error returned to the client.
+In the event that no valid JWT is provided in the HTTP authorization header, the API call will be aborted and an error will be returned to the client.

 Create `./kudo-oos/pkg/http/middlewares.go` and paste in the following code: